johnmholmes/LCC_2servoNIO/README.md

 ## ⚠️ Disclaimer and Limitation of Liability

-This software has been developed specifically for the **M5Stack Atom Lite** and the **M5Stack MiniCan** CAN transceiver module.
+This software has been developed specifically for the **ESP32 Devkit 1** and the **SN65HVD230** CAN transceiver module.
 It has only been tested on the author’s personal model railway layout.

 **The software is provided “AS IS” and “AS AVAILABLE”**, without any warranties or guarantees of any kind.
 The author explicitly disclaims all warranties, whether express, implied, or statutory, including but not limited to any warranties of merchantability, fitness for a particular purpose, accuracy, reliability, or non-infringement.